Froebel, Montessori and Steiner: Champions of Children

 Dr. Maria Montessori

 Italian physician and pedagogue Dr. Maria Montessori (1870-1952) dared to take on the enormous challenge of educating poor, inner-city children in the slums of Rome, Italy.
 She was way ahead of her time in so many respects.
-She studied engineering and medicine in a time when women were supposed to be home-makers.
+She studied engineering and medicine at a time when women were supposed to be homemakers.
 Dr. Montessori did extensive research on how to teach children who had disabilities or who were mentally handicapped.
-Her Casa dei Bambini or House of the Children was started in a new housing complex in San Lorenzo, Rome with mentally normal children as its students.
-Working with the children in her Casa dei Bambini gave Dr. Montessori the opportunity to apply the concepts which she had developed in her research and work with mentally handicapped children to the mentally normal children in her Casa dei Bambini.
+Her Casa dei Bambini, or House of the Children, was started in a new housing complex in San Lorenzo, Rome, with mentally normal children as its students.
+Working with the children in her Casa dei Bambini allowed Dr. Montessori to apply the concepts that she had developed in her research and work with mentally handicapped children to the mentally normal children in her Casa dei Bambini.
 This is essentially how the Montessori method developed.

-Now I had always assumed that Dr. Montessori taught the children herself.
+I had always assumed that Dr. Montessori taught the children by herself.
 Apparently, that was not the case in her first Casa dei Bambini.
 Dr. Montessori planned the children's lessons and set up the classroom.
-However, a young assistant did the actual teaching under Dr. Montessori's supervision.
-Dr. Montessori generally confined herself to making observations about how the children learned, what activities interested them and their progress over time.
+However, a young assistant taught under Dr. Montessori's supervision.
+Dr. Montessori generally confined herself to observing how the children learned, what activities interested them, and how they progressed over time.

 Word of Dr. Montessori's work and her success with teaching children from economically disadvantaged circumstances spread.
-She held her first teacher training course in 1909 and wrote a book in which she codified her observations of the children in that first Casa dei Bambini.
-The book has a rather formidable title: Il Metodo della Pedagogia Scientifica Applicato All'Educazione Infantile Nelle Case Dei Bambini.
+She held her first teacher training course in 1909 and wrote a book that codified her observations of the children in that first Casa dei Bambini.
+The book has a formidable title: Il Metodo della Pedagogia Scientifica Applicato All'Educazione Infantile Nelle Case Dei Bambini.
 In 1914 Il Metodo was translated into English, among other languages, and became a best seller in the United States.

 Montessori schools spread around the globe.
-Montessori societies were established in many countries including the United States.
+Montessori societies were established in many countries, including the United States.
 Indeed Montessori schools are Dr. Montessori's lasting monument.
-Ironically though not every school which bears the Montessori name is the genuine article.
-It seems that Dr. Montessori never trademarked or otherwise protected her educational name and methods.
-As a result, a school which has Montessori in its name could be a school which adheres faithfully to the practices and teachings of Dr. Montessori or it could be a school which has merely adopted some of those practices and approaches which appeal to the school's management.
+Ironically, though, not every school that bears the Montessori name is the genuine article.
+Dr. Montessori never trademarked or otherwise protected her educational name and methods.
+As a result, a school that has Montessori in its name could be a school that adheres faithfully to the practices and teachings of Dr. Montessori, or it could be a school that has merely adopted some of those practices and approaches that appeal to the school's management.
 Buyer beware.

 This video offers an overview of Maria Montessori and her educational philosophy.